pepiillo99/Server-ClientAPI/README.md

 scAPI.addPacket(new HelloWorldPacket());
 ```

-And the most important, you need run the server to send and receibe the information packets...
+The most important, you need run the server to send and receibe the information packets...

 ```java
 List<ClientServer> clients = new ArrayList<ClientServer>; // its ideally you use HashMap ;)